-The Prisma Low Fund is an actively managed fund which aims to achieve growth through capital gains and income from investing across a diversified range of asset classes - equities, bonds, property, commodities, cash, and alternative assets.
-The strategic and tactical asset allocation strategies employed by the fund managers aim to deliver returns above prevailing Euro cash rates over time.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The Prisma 5 Fund is an actively managed fund which aims to achieve growth through capital gains and income from investing across a diversified range of asset classes - global equities, bonds, property, commodities, cash and alternative assets.
+The strategic and tactical asset allocation strategies employed by the fund managers aim to generate long-term capital growth.
+The risk of the fund is measured relative to the risk of global equity markets and Prisma 5 has an expected volatility range of 80% to 120% of global equity volatility over the long term.
 ZLAP identifies and prioritises adverse impact indicators as part our responsible investment and sustainability risk strategy, with the help of data and analysis provided by third party providers.

-• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?